South Africa–Sri Lanka relations: History

 During the Dutch colonial period in the 17th and 18th centuries, the Dutch brought slaves from Ceylon.
 The slaves got there from voyages sponsored by the Dutch East India Company (VOC) where they sent slave ships from the Cape which their 'return' fleet sailed from Ceylon, the Dutch East Indies and back to the Netherlands and those fleets would stop at the Cape on their way home.
 The Ceylonese who went on these fleets came as personal slaves.
 In the early 18th century, majority of the slaves in the Cape were from India and Ceylon.
 The slaves mixed in with the population and the descendants could be seen with the Cape Malays and Cape Coloured.

 Sri Lanka established diplomatic relations on 12 September 1994 following the end of Apartheid and the election of Nelson Mandela to the new Government of South Africa of its post Apartheid period.

-Visits
+High level visits

 The President of South Africa, Jacob Zuma, visited Sri Lanka to participate in the Commonwealth Heads of Government Meeting 2013 in Colombo.
 The President of Sri Lanka Mahinda Rajapaksa, visited South Africa in December 2013 to participate in the funeral of former President of South Africa Nelson Mandela.